danvk/boggle-paper/paper/content.typ

   [.], [R],
 )

-There are two words here, “far” and “fur.”
-These each count for 1 point, so the sum bound of the board class is 2.
+Ignoring "arf," there are two words here, “far” and “fur.”
+These each count for 1 point,
+so the sum bound of the board class is 2.
 No individual board can contain both of these words, however, since the A and the U are mutually exclusive, so this is an overestimate.

 This proves problematic for large board classes.
-For example, the sum\_bound of the 5,062,500 board class above is 109,524 points, but the best board in that class only scores 545 points.
+For example, the sum\_bound of the 5,062,500 board class in Table N is 109,524 points, but the best board in that class only scores 545 points.
 To get a better bound, we need to take into account that choices on cells are exclusive.